Is your honey raw?

 Does it hurt to get stung?

 Yes, however the worst part of being stung for most people is not the pain from the sting but the reaction to the bee venom that can occur.
-Some people can experience swelling, itchiness, pain, cramping and other allergic reactions.
-Many Beekeepers develop a tolerance to the bee venom and although the initial prick from the sting does hurt we mostly have no reactions swelling or itching and the sting is quickly forgotten.
+Some people will experience swelling, itchiness, pain, cramping and other allergic reactions that can last for days.
+Many Beekeepers develop a tolerance to the bee venom and although the initial prick from the sting does hurt a lot, we mostly have no reactions swelling or itching and the sting is quickly forgotten.

+This is most likely not true.
 The chances that you got stung by a Honey bee is unlikely.
 Honey bees are strictly defensive and die when they sting.
 The more likely culprit was probably a yellow jacket, wasp or hornet.
-Bee stings are rare!
+Honey Bee stings are rare!
+Unless you are near a colony

 Is it easy to keep bees?

+No. It is actually quite difficult.
 Once you have the required knowledge, systems and skill sets, beekeeping can be very rewarding, However, it requires a long term commitment and a consistent routine that can become complicated.
 New keepers should educate themselves thoroughly before considering this as a hobby.
-It requires heavy lifting and approximately 1 hour of chores, per week, per colony.
-We offer a hive rental program for prospective keepers to try it out before committing fully to this hobby.
+It requires very heavy lifting, advanced annual planning and approximately 1 hour of chores, per week, per colony.
+It is similar to dairy farming which requires certain regular tasks.
+If the tasks are not completed on time, the Cows (bees) will get sick and they will not produce milk (Honey).
+We offer a hive rental program And OR a hive hosting program for prospective keepers to try it out before committing fully to this expensive hobby.

 Why does honey crystallize?